 The Minnesota Industrial Hemp Development Act (IHDA), Minnesota Statues 18K, became law at the conclusion of the 2015 legislative session.
-Industrial hemp is defined as Cannabis sativa L. with a delta-9 tetrahydrocannabinol (THC) content of 0.3% by dry weight or less.
+Industrial hemp is defined as Cannabis sativa L. with a delta-9 tetrahydrocannabinol (THC) content of 0.3 percent by dry weight or less.
 The Minnesota IHDA provided for the development of a research pilot program administered by the Minnesota Department of Agriculture (MDA).

 The U.S. Agricultural Act of 2014, section 7606 (“Farm Bill”; 7 U.S. Code § 5940) authorized state agricultural departments to develop research pilot programs to study the growth, cultivation, or marketing of industrial hemp as an agricultural crop.
 However, the federal Controlled Substances Act (21 U.S.C. § 801) does not recognize a distinction between the different varieties of Cannabis sativa—industrial hemp and marijuana—and considers them both a Schedule 1 controlled substance.
 The MDA obtained a Schedule 1 Importer Research Registration in January 2016.

 In 2016, the MDA established a pilot program for researchers and farmers to grow industrial hemp in Minnesota.
 Interested participants applied, registered with the state, and obtained hemp seed through the MDA’s Drug Enforcement Administration (DEA) import permits.
-There were 7 pilot participants who grew 38 acres of industrial hemp in the first year.
+There were seven pilot participants who grew 38 acres of industrial hemp in the first year.
 To comply with the parameters set up by the 2014 Farm Bill, Minnesota’s pilot growers must report agronomic, processing, and marketing findings at the end of the growing season.
 Those findings are summarized in this report.
 A summary of the variety trials conducted by the University of Minnesota in 2017 is also available.

 2017 Pilot Program